u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/config/connect.rst

 ===============

-The following is the process to connect the :abbr:`IoT (Internet of Things)` box via a WiFi connection to the Odoo database.
+The following is the process to connect the :abbr:`IoT (Internet of Things)` box via a WiFi connection to the Thrive Bureau ERP database.

 First, ensure there is no ethernet cable plugged into the :abbr:`IoT (Internet of Things)` box.
 Then, connect all wired devices to the :abbr:`IoT (Internet of Things)` box (:abbr:`USB (Universal